Bike Week in St. Augustine

 Speaking of eating and drinking, Bike Week isn't just an event, but a celebration of freedom and the American spirit.
 Get some American spirits in you at biker bar legends like Mardi Gras and Tradewinds Lounge.
 Mardi Gras has more than enough giant televisions for optimal sports watching, and Tradewinds will have you dancing the night away to live, local music.

 If you're curious about local beer, look no further than A1A Ale Works.
 Their large lunch and dinner menu will satisfy the pickiest of appetites, and their freshly brewed-on-site craft beer will perfectly accompany pretty much any meal.
-For flavorful seafood and Cuban cuisine, Tempo Restaurant is the place to be.
-Tempo keeps the celebration grooving with live music every night of the week (save for Mondays, when they're closed), and plenty of beer and wine.

 Over on the island, Hoptinger (pictured above) offers more kinds of beer than you could possibly hope to drink during Bike Week (86 taps!), and a menu filled with Americanized German favorites.
 The biergarten open-air layout is perfect for letting loose with friends old and new.